Cray-HPE/docs-csm/operations/conman/Access_Console_Log_Data_Via_the_System_Monitoring_Framework_SMF.md

 ## Prerequisites

-This procedure requires the Kibana service to be up and running on a non-compute node \(NCN\).
+This procedure requires the `sma-dashboards` service to be up and running on a non-compute node \(NCN\).

 ## System domain name